Glue for Rubber

 Glue for rubber to wood

 Adiglue is our best glue to stick rubber to wood where the surface area is small.
-For items with a larger surface area, the Adiseal adhesive & sealant is the best product to stick rubber to wood.
+For items with a larger surface area, the Adiseal adhesive and sealant is the best product to stick rubber to wood.

 Using Adiglue to glue rubber to wood